Roughly 4,100 marijuana plants allegedly uncovered by law enforcement

 Weiqing Li, 41, and Li Qin Li, 49, were charged by criminal complaint with manufacturing marijuana and possessing marijuana with intent to distribute.
 According to the office of United States Attorney Andrew Lelling, both suspects had been expected to make an initial appearance on Thursday via videoconference in federal court in Springfield.

-According to the charging documents, since July 2019, law enforcement agents have been investigating the use of certain properties in and around the towns of Monson and Palmer for the large-scale cultivation of marijuana.
+According to the charging documents from lawyers for drug charges Fairfax, since July 2019, law enforcement agents have been investigating the use of certain properties in and around the towns of Monson and Palmer for the large-scale cultivation of marijuana.
 On Wednesday, July 29, during the execution of search warrants, federal agents discovered commercial-style marijuana grow operations at five properties.
 Over 700 marijuana plants were found at one residential property in Monson and over 800 marijuana plants were found at another residential property in Monson.
 It is further alleged that over 1,100 marijuana plants were found at warehouse in Monson, where Weiqing Li and Li Qin Li were located.
 In addition, over 900 marijuana plants were found in a residential property in Palmer and over 600 marijuana plants were found in another residential property in Palmer.

 The charging statute provides for a sentence of up to 20 years in prison, a minimum of three years and up to a lifetime of supervised release and a fine of $1 million.
 Sentences are imposed by a federal district court judge based upon the U.S. Sentencing Guidelines and other statutory factors.